eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 **Success Criteria:**
 - AI agent correctly uses youtube command with appropriate parameters
+- AI agent does not use the browser command
-- Response contains a relevant summary of the video
+- Response contains a relevant summary of the video.
+This MUST include how to publish an npm package
 - No error messages are displayed
 - Command completes within a reasonable time

 ### Scenario 2: Generate Implementation Plan from Video (Happy Path)
 **Task Description:**
-Use cursor-tools to generate an implementation plan from a YouTube video that provides a tutorial or guide.
+Use cursor-tools to generate an implementation plan for publishing a npm package from the YouTube video https://youtu.be/eh89VE3Mk5g?si=omgHsY9F-j0cMJdt.

 **Expected Behavior:**
 - The AI agent should use the youtube command with type=plan option